tamsky/rhodecode-enterprise-ce/pkgs/README.rst

 Generate node-packages.nix file with all dependencies from NPM and package.json file This should be run before entering nix-shell.

-The sed at the end fixex a bug with http rewrite of re-generated packages
+The sed at the end fixes a bug with http rewrite of re-generated packages

 .. code:: shell